Maître Parfumeur et Gantier Bois de Turquie (2008) {Perfume Review & Musings} {New Fragrance}

 The almond note now becomes more prominent, a bit doughy and like a cake of marzipan kneaded with the spices of the Magi and perfumed with the secret erotic concoctions mixed by temple priestesses.

-There is something about Bois de Turquie that is reminiscent of the spirit of Guerlain Vol de Nuit if not of its olfactive personality per se.
-Vol de Nuit exemplifies for us this almost strange contrast between silent angular masculine notes and whisper-y sensual supple femininity.
-While not marketed as a unisex fragrance by Guerlain it can easily be interpreted as such and reveals the same kind of intuition as contained in Jicky which was meant to be a unisex perfume as early as 1889.
-Mitsouko, it can be argued, also carried this intrinsic indifference towards gender categorization as it was famously adopted by men such as Diaghilev and Chaplin.
-Vol de Nuit does not seem to have been recorded as much as a de facto unisex perfume, but Bois de Turquie reminds us of it in its balancing out of stony, dusty masculine notes and gourmand, nurturing feminine elements.
+There is something about Bois de Turquie that is reminiscent of the spirit of Guerlain Vol de Nuit, if not of its olfactive personality per se.
+Vol de Nuit exemplified for me this almost strange contrast between silent angular masculine notes and whisper-y sensual, supple feminine ones.
+While not marketed as an unisex fragrance by Guerlain it can easily be interpreted as such and reveals the same kind of intuition as contained in Jicky.
+Mitsouko, it can be argued, also carried this intrinsic indifference towards gender categorization as it was famously adopted by men such as Diaghilev and Charlie Chaplin.
+Vol de Nuit does not seem to have been recorded as much as a de facto unisex perfume, but Bois de Turquie reminds me of it in its balancing out of stony, dusty masculine notes and gourmand, nurturing feminine elements.

 The plunge into a sea of incense that follows feels intoxicating making one think that one is drinking from a gold cup of wine macerated with myrrh and other precious substances.

 The intensity of the incense and animalic accents dance a languorous and hieratic dance of love and meditation.
-It is at this point that the scent is beautiful to the point of being moving and strangle your throat with contained emotion.
-As the principles of controlled thought, rigor, and free sensuality combine, it approaches a mythical dimension evoking a world ruled and balanced out by paternal and maternal figures as reflected for example in those ruins of Seldjukid architecture in Anatolia where one can see the moon and sun figures carved into the stones of wind-swept shell-like medieval palaces welcoming you at their entrances.
+It is at this point that the scent is beautiful to the point of being moving and strangles your throat with contained emotion.
+As the principles of controlled thought, rigor, and free sensuality combine, it approaches a mythical dimension evoking a world ruled and balanced out by paternal and maternal figures as reflected for example in those ruins of Seldjukid architecture in Anatolia where one can see the moon and sun figures carved into the stones of wind-swept, shell-like fragile laces of medieval palaces welcoming you at their entrances.

 As the scent progresses, it now evokes the heavy blankets carried by nomads that would be filled with the scents of herbs, incense, spices and the subtle dust of their journeys